The Art of Ministry

 More than a job or a career, ministry is a vocation in which persons respond to a call to participate with others in God’s project of justice, reconciliation, and compassion.
 To respond to the call of ministry is not simply to learn particular skills and practices.
 It is a larger undertaking, in which a person cultivates an identity as a minister, becoming, in Barbara Brown Taylor’s words, “God’s person in the world.”
 Ministry, then, is both a kind of work and a way of being in the world.
 Art of Ministry makes space for students to discern and explore their calling to this work, to consider who they are as persons called to ministry, and to understand what it means that they bring their whole selves into their ministry practice.

 Ministers walk with communities of faith in the fullness of their life together.
 From birth to death and all of the spectacular, tragic, tedious, and even dull moments in between, God is present and is at work.
 Through a wide variety of practices, ministers empower communities to respond to God’s activity in their midst.
 The practices of pastoral care open up spaces in which persons can experience wholeness and healing in the presence of God.
 The practices of preaching, song, and worship invite a community to gather as the Body of Christ and celebrate God’s redeeming work.
-The practices of community leadership and prophetic witness beckon to the margins of social space and call broader publics to participate in God’s project of justice, reconciliation, and compassion in the world.
-The Art of Ministry program affords students opportunities to train these practices as they begin their journey in ministry.
+The practices of community leadership and prophetic witness beckon to the margins of social space and call the broader public to participate in God’s project of justice, reconciliation, and compassion in the world.
+The Art of Ministry program affords students opportunities to train in these practices as they begin their journey in ministry.

 Ministers are the resident theologians in the communities they lead.
 They do this work skillfully when they interpret experience through the lenses of Scripture, theological traditions and framings, pastoral care, and the liturgical arts.
 Art of Ministry is one place in the curriculum in which students are asked to bring their learning from all of these theological disciplines into conversation with ministry experience.
 This work is always done cooperatively with colleagues, because theological reflection is enriched when it is practiced in community.
 To that end, the program creates safe spaces that invite cooperative and constructive reflection.